 Frequently asked questions about your Sanctuary stay

-Below you will find some of our most commonly asked questions.
-If your question is not answered below, please contact the Lodging Department directly at (435) 644-2001 ext 4826.
+Here are some of the most commonly asked questions about staying at Best Friends Animal Sanctuary.
+If your question is not answered below, please contact the lodging department directly at 435-644-2001, ext.
+4826.

-- How can I check the availability of the cottages/cabins/RVs?
+- How can I check the availability of the cottages, cabins and RV sites?

 - Where can I find photos of the accommodations?

 - Will my cell phone work at the Sanctuary?